d-run/drun-docs/docs/zh/docs/en/open/pioneers/bytedance.md

 An insider close to ByteDance stated that throughout last year, founder Zhang Yiming focused most of his energy on AI, indicating the company's high regard for its AI business.

-Currently, ByteDance is taking a comprehensive approach to the research and development of AI large model-related products, employing a multi-faceted strategy that spans from the model layer to the application layer.
+Currently, ByteDance is taking a comprehensive approach to the research and development of AI LLM-related products, employing a multi-faceted strategy that spans from the model layer to the application layer.

-In the foundational large model field, last August, the company launched its first large language model "Doubao" and the multimodal large model BuboGPT.
-Its Douyin Lark large model has been registered under the first batch of "Interim Measures for the Management of Generative Artificial Intelligence Services" and is open to the public.
+In the foundational LLM field, last August, the company launched its first large language model "Doubao" and the multimodal LLM BuboGPT.
+Its Douyin Lark LLM has been registered under the first batch of "Interim Measures for the Management of Generative Artificial Intelligence Services" and is open to the public.

 A few days ago, ByteDance also released the image generation model SDXL-Lightning, which can generate extremely high-quality and high-resolution images in 2 to 4 steps, accelerating the generation speed by ten times.

 At the AI application layer, ByteDance established a new AI department called Flow in November last year, which has already launched three AI dialogue products: Doubao, Kouzi, and Cici.
-At the foundational large model layer, ByteDance has made arrangements in both language and image modalities, with both teams reporting to Zhu Wenjia, the technical head of TikTok.
+At the foundational LLM layer, ByteDance has made arrangements in both language and image modalities, with both teams reporting to Zhu Wenjia, the technical head of TikTok.

-Another person close to ByteDance revealed that the company is currently facing considerable pressure in its large model layout due to strategic oscillation between self-research and investment over the past year.
+Another person close to ByteDance revealed that the company is currently facing considerable pressure in its LLM layout due to strategic oscillation between self-research and investment over the past year.

-The insider stated that ByteDance initially planned to enter the large model field through investments and once considered investing in the large model companies MiniMax and LeapStar, but decided to abandon external investments in large model companies in June of last year and shifted towards self-research.
+The insider stated that ByteDance initially planned to enter the LLM field through investments and once considered investing in the LLM companies MiniMax and LeapStar, but decided to abandon external investments in LLM companies in June of last year and shifted towards self-research.

 "In self-research, ByteDance's progress has not been faster than that of startups.
 In terms of investment, especially after Alibaba's recent significant investment in the dark side of the moon, ByteDance's decision to completely abandon investment needs to be reassessed," the insider said.

-However, several individuals familiar with ByteDance's large model situation emphasized that it cannot be completely ruled out that the company has a layout in the AI large model field.
-Among all ByteDance products, the most promising candidate to implement ByteDance's AI large model is CapCut.
+However, several individuals familiar with ByteDance's LLM situation emphasized that it cannot be completely ruled out that the company has a layout in the AI LLM field.
+Among all ByteDance products, the most promising candidate to implement ByteDance's AI LLM is CapCut.

 One insider analyzed that CapCut is a video creation tool situated upstream in content creation, and moving towards AI means generating videos from text.
 Additionally, the video content created with CapCut has a platform in Douyin, and creators using ByteDance's text-to-video and multimodal digital human products for content creation have significant potential.